2D magnetofluid models constructed by a priori imposition of conservation laws: Construction of the RMHD model from given CLs

-that is the dynamics can be described via the trilinear bracket $\{\,,\,,\,\}$ as $\partial_tF=\{F,\Hc,\Cc\}$.
-The bracket is completely antisymmetric in its three arguments in view of the identity \eqref{identity} and the antisymmetry of the Jacobi-Poisson bracket $[f,g]=-[g,f]$, and upon assuming assuming appropriate boundary conditions, i.e. such as any boundary terms emerging due to integration by parts vanish.
+The dynamics can be described by $\partial_tF=\{F,\Hc,\bar{\Cc}\}$.
+The bracket is completely antisymmetric in its three arguments in view of the identity \eqref{identity} and the antisymmetry of the Jacobi-Poisson bracket $[f,g]=-[g,f]$.
+The Nambu representation can be proved useful in constructing numerical schemes that preserve up to machine precision the energy and the cross helicity \cite{salmon}.
+Note though that in our case such a numerical scheme would ensure the conservation of $\bar{\Cc}$ only and not of the entire family $\Cc$ nor the conservation of $\Mc$.